 General anesthesia usually is used during repair of the bladder and urethra.
 You may stay in the hospital from 1 to 2 days.
 You may go home with a catheter in place.
 You can most likely return to your normal activities in about 6 weeks.
 Avoid strenuous activity, such as heavy lifting or long periods of standing, for the first 3 months, and increase your activity level gradually.
 Straining or lifting after you have resumed normal activities may cause the problem to recur.

-Most women are able to resume sexual intercourse in less than 6 weeks.
+Most people are able to resume sexual intercourse in less than 6 weeks.
 Urinary function usually returns to normal in 2 to 6 weeks.

 Why It Is Done

-Repair of the bladder and urethra is done to manage symptoms such as pressure on the vaginal wall from the movement of those organs, difficulty urinating, urinary incontinence, and painful intercourse.
-If you are experiencing involuntary release of urine (urinary incontinence), further testing may be needed to find out what procedure is needed.
+Repair of the bladder and urethra is done to help with symptoms such as pressure on the vaginal wall from the movement of those organs, difficulty urinating, urinary incontinence, and painful intercourse.
+If you are experiencing uncontrolled release of urine (urinary incontinence), further testing may be needed to find out what procedure is needed.

 Bladder and urethral prolapse often occur with the prolapse of other pelvic organs, so tell your doctor about any other symptoms you have.
 If your doctor finds a uterine prolapse, rectocele, or small bowel prolapse (enterocele ) during your routine pelvic examination, that problem can also be repaired during surgery.